SimonPadbury/baselayer-3/_src/layout.md

 The _tier 1_ grid system has no container query prefixes (and doesn’t need to be surrounded by a `container`) — it takes effect at all widths.
 This makes the _tier 1_ `grid` ideal for creating small icon galleries, or for making small media objects that you don’t want to “stack collapse” in narrow columns or on phones (e.g. social messaging or comment cards).

-The three responsive (container query powered) grid layout prefixes can be _combined_ on the same HTML elements, so that you can create up to four different layouts on the same `grid`.
+### Responsive grid layout tiers can be combined

+Therefore you can create up to four different layouts on the same `grid`.

-Simple example: With just adding a `container` around your grid, and then width prefixes on `equal-` classes, this is all you need for setting up equal width items such as in image galleries, or sets of cards:
+Simple example: With just adding a `container` around your grid, and then container query width prefixes on `equal-` classes, this is all you need for setting up equal width items such as in image galleries, or sets of cards:

 <div class="full-bleed mt-3 mb-4 px-3">
 <div class="container resize-x">